exopacket/aloft/README.md

 # aloft

-A programming language specifically for full stack development with simple syntax which will be built using PHP and bondedUI (my PHP+Vue.js framework).
-There will also be an adapted version of aloft for a new Linux OOP-based scripting language.
-Completely different ideas, but hopefully a very powerful language.
+A programming language for full stack development with simple object oriented syntax.

 This is a side project.
 Don't intend on it being done anytime soon.
 Feel free, if you're interested in the idea, to pass along ideas or contributions.